Nukesor/pueue/README.md

 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run)
 - Works on Linux and MacOS and partially on Windows.

-**Disclaimer:** Windows support is highly experimental right now.
+**Disclaimer:** Windows support isn't fully there yet.
 This means:
+- Pausing/resuming commands doesn't work for now.
-- Pueue uses `powershell` to execute commands, keep this in mind when writing commands.
+- Pueue only supports `powershell` for executing commands, keep this in mind when writing commands.
-- Starting/resuming commands doesn't work for now.

-**Pueue has been rewritten in Rust!!** If you want the old version that's build with python, please install via pip.

 ## Why should I use it?